callfreak/aoeiv-unoffical-api/_docs/programming-for-beginners.md

 2. Reading/Execute Line 2
 3. Reading/Execute Line 3

-If a line is empty -> He ignores it and skip that line If the line is only a comment -> Also ignoring that.
+If a line is empty -> He ignores it and skip that line.
+If the line is only a comment -> Also ignoring that.

 ### Comments

-Comments vary on the language and we will use a double minus '--' before the Comment to tell the Editor that he can skip it Comments are used for explaining code and making it better understandable for you and others.
+Comments vary on the language and we will use a double minus '--' before the Comment to tell the Editor that he can skip it.
+Comments are used for explaining code and making it better understandable for you and others.

 ```lua